jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 The Board may determine its own procedure.

 ### 31 Board levy
-(1) The Governor-General may, by Order in Council, in accordance with a recommendation of the Minister, make regulations imposing a levy on mine operators to fund the direct and indirect costs incurred by the Board in performing the Board's functions to the extent that they relate to mining operations.
+(1) The Governor-General may, by Order in Council, in accordance with a recommendation of the Minister, make regulations imposing a levy on mine operators, quarry operators, and alluvial mine operators to fund the direct and indirect costs incurred by the Board in performing the Board’s functions to the extent that they relate to mining operations, quarrying operations, and alluvial mining operations.
 (2) The regulations must—
   (a) specify how the levy rate or rates are calculated:
-  (b) specify the mine operators or classes of mine operators responsible for paying the levy:
+  (b) specify the mine operators, quarry operators, alluvial mine operators, or classes of mine operators, quarry operators, or alluvial mine operators, responsible for paying the levy:
-  (c) specify, if the levy is to be paid at different rates, the mine operators, mining operations, thing being extracted, or other things or the classes of mine operators, mining operations, thing being extracted, or other things to which the different rates apply:
+  (c) specify, if the levy is to be paid at different rates, what the different rates apply to, which may include—
+    (i) mine operators, quarry operators, alluvial mine operators, or classes of those operators:
+    (ii) mining operations, quarrying operations, alluvial mining operations, or classes of those operations:
+    (iii) the thing being extracted:
+    (iv) other things.
   (d) specify when and how the levy is to be paid:
   (e) specify the persons or classes of persons (if any) exempt from paying the levy.
 (3) Without limiting subclauses (1) and (2), regulations may—